Retaining, developing, and graduating

 Help us develop countless college students.

-Developing Future Leaders Mentorship ProgramDuring the year, our scholarship winners and eligble applicants will go through a yearlong mentorship program.
+Developing Future Leaders Mentorship ProgramDuring the year, our scholarship winners and eligble applicants will go through a year-long mentorship program.
 Students undergo over 30 hours of professional and workforce development, honing soft skills such as problem solving, time management, and strong communication.
 Also, students will be paired with mentors who will assist in answering questions and serve as a confidant in helping the students reach their goals.
 Learn more about our Mentorship Program by visiting our mentorship page.

 Susan Moore-Fontenot and Richard Fontenot Honorary ScholarshipEach January, our foundation will give out two scholarships to Austin-area college students.
 These two scholarships seek to find a special male and female college student to award.
 Our scholarships are in honor of Susan Moore-Fontenot and Richard Fontenot of Baytown, TX.
 Learn more on our scholarship page, including the application and deadlines.